MasterSix997/UBImGui/README.md

   - ✅ Windows
   - ✅ Linux
   - ✅ MacOS
-  - ✅ Android
+  - 🟨 Android (can render normally, but touch input needs to be implemented)
-  - ❌ WebGL
+  - ❌ WebGL (how run a "dll" in WebGL?)
 - ✅ Docking
 - ✅ Textures
 - ✅ BuiltIn Support